 Are your outdoor cushions in need of a good cleaning?
 Hand washing patio cushions is a simple process that requires only a few household supplies and about an hour of your time.
 Before you know it, your cushions will look brand new again!

-We’ve been enjoying so much time out on our patio since installing it last summer.
-It has definitely been one of the best investments we’ve made to our home.
+We’ve been enjoying so much time out on our outdoor space since installing it last summer.
+It has been one of the best investments we’ve made to our home.

-And this past week I tackled cleaning our patio cushions for the first time in 3 years!
+This past week I tackled cleaning our patio cushion covers for the first time in 3 years!
 Isn’t that amazing?
+After all, it’s the perfect time to bring out the spring cleaning hacks in time for this warmer weather.

-I’m pretty impressed that I managed to keep them so clean for so long.
-This was until my 3 year old dripped orange popsicle all over them, and then on the very same day then they got left out in a particularly bad rainstorm, which splattered dirt all over them.
+I’m pretty impressed that I managed to keep them so clean for so long, but that was in part to purchasing a set with quality outdoor fabrics.
+This, of course, was until my 3 year old dripped orange popsicle all over them, and then on the very same day then they got left out in a particularly heavy rain, which splattered dirt all over them.

 It’s much quicker than trying to fit one of those giant covers over the furniture and has really kept our cushions looking brand new.